 Currently available in Santa Barbara, Help and Hope is a new educational program for people in the early stages of Alzheimer's disease or related dementia and their primary care partners.
-If you or someone you love is taking medication for memory loss, has mild cognitive impairmen (MCI), or has been diagnosed with early stage Alzheimer's, call Luciana at 805.892.4259 ext.
+If you or someone you love is taking medication for memory loss, has mild cognitive impairment (MCI), or has been diagnosed with early stage Alzheimer's, call Luciana at 805.892.4259 ext.
 111 to find out more.
-The program is in four modules (over a two-day period), and coveres important issues couples and families face at they face the Alzheimer's journey together.
+The program is in four modules (over a two-day period), and covers important issues couples and families face at they face the Alzheimer's journey together.

 Trial Match® is a free service that makes it easy for people with Alzheimer's, caregivers, families and physicians to locate clinical trials based on personal criteria (diagnosis, stage of disease) and location.

 Right now, we are in the midst of an exciting time.
 More than 100 research studies pertaining to Alzheimer's disease and related dementias are underway and recruiting volunteers.